 - Cut logs into 1/2 inch slices and place on prepared baking sheets 1 inch apart.

-- Bake in preheated oven for 20 minutes or until cookie edges begin to brown.
-Rotate sheets front to back and switching shelves halfway through baking.
+- Bake one baking sheet at a time, on adjust center shelf, of preheated oven, for 18-20 minutes, or until cookie just edges begin to brown.
+Rotate sheets halfway through baking.
 Remove from baking sheets and place them on a wire rack to cool completely.

 Source: Adapted From The Craft Of Baking